coding-to-music/coding-to-music.github.io/docs/source/Placeholder.rst

   Here is a caption or empty text ".."

-  Here is a Legend
+  Inner Legend

-" "
+"Outer Caption here"

 There must be blank lines before the caption paragraph and before the legend.
 To specify a legend without a caption, use an empty comment